-VPNs came into existing by big organisations that need to access and manipulate data from different parts of the words remotely, with the cushion of that data being secure.
+VPN was brought into existence by big organizations who wanted to access and manipulate data from different parts of the words remotely, with the cushion of the secure data.
 Basically, VPN creates a tunnel that encrypts any data that goes past it.

 As mentioned earlier, your data is encrypted when you use a VPN.
 It adds another level of safety — in case anyone breaks into your connection, your information will still remain safe and encrypted.